 STEP 1: Mix the dry ingredients.
 Make sure to use a sifter to prevent any flour lumps getting into the dough.
-Mix the dry ingredients in a medium bowl.
+Mix the dry ingredients in a medium bowl or large mixing bowl.

 STEP 2: Beat butter and sugars.
 Beat these on high speed for 2 minutes in a large bowl.
 The butter will lighten in color.

 STEP 3: Add in vanilla extract and eggs.
 Next, beat these into the dough until light and fluffy.

 STEP 4: Mix in dry ingredients.
 Then, add in the dry ingredients and mix until just combined.
 Over mixing the flour can cause a tough dough.